DorukUlucay/dorukulucay.github.io/blog/programming-best-practises.md

 ---
-title: Best Practises
+title: Programming Best Practises
 ---

+# Programming Best Practises

 Some practises I learned along the way.
-I'll explain some these later and add more.
+I'll explain some of these later and add more.

 * Avoid repetition.
 Reusability is king.